 To obtain independent confirmation that the observed responses were indeed due to two color channels, we searched transcriptomes for putative opsin genes.
 We obtained these transcriptomes by performing RNA-seq on a tissue sample from the head (focusing on the head eyes) and on a tissue sample containing 100 sensilla isolated from the body wall.
-The quality of the resulting transcriptome was evaluated using three BUSCO gene sets (see Methods).
-BUSCO scores were over 80% for all assemblies and above 95% when the three sets were combined (Figure 5A).
+The quality of the resulting transcriptome was evaluated using three BUSCO gene sets (see Materials and Methods).
+BUSCO scores were over 80% for all assemblies and above 95% when the three sets were combined (Fig. 5A).
 This indicates that our de novo contig library has the completeness required for subsequent analyses.

-Two putative opsins from Hirudo verbana were identified through BLAST analyses against opsins from other invertebrates (Döring et al., 2013), and both had orthologs in another leech (Figure 5B).
+Two putative opsins from H. verbana were identified through BLAST analyses against opsins from other invertebrates (Döring et al., 2013), and both had orthologs in another leech (Fig. 5B).
 Each of these had documented expression in both the head and the sensilla.
-Of the two putative opsins found in Hirudo, one (Contig139791, Supplemental File) had BLAST hits with other invertebrate opsins outside of leeches that are sensitive to blue and green wavelengths; the other (Contig156444, Supplemental File) showed similarities to UV opsins from arthropods.
-We also performed a direct BLAST comparison against a previously described UV-sensitive from another annelid, Platynereis dumerilii (Tsukamoto et al., 2017), and found a close match between it and our putative UV opsin (Table S1).
+Of the two putative opsins found in Hirudo, one (Contig139791; Table S1, Fig. S1) had BLAST hits with other invertebrate opsins other than those of leeches that are sensitive to blue and green wavelengths; the other (Contig156444; Table S1, Fig. S2) showed similarities to UV opsins from arthropods.
+We also performed a direct BLAST comparison against a previously described UV-sensitive opsin from another annelid, Platynereis dumerilii (Tsukamoto et al., 2017), and found a close match between it and our putative UV opsin (Table S1).

-Orthologs of both our putative opsins in Helobdella robusta showed similar results: three were likely blue- and green-sensitive and one has putative UV sensitivity.
-In all, these transcriptomes suggest the presence of one blue- or green-sensitive opsin in Hirudo and one UV-sensitive opsin, supporting our physiological experiments.
+Orthologs of both our putative opsins in H. robusta showed similar results: three were likely blue and green sensitive and one had putative UV sensitivity.
+These transcriptomes suggest the presence of one blue- or green-sensitive opsin in Hirudo and one UV-sensitive opsin, supporting our physiological experiments.